 As a rule, only give criticism in private.
 You don’t want your employees to feel self-conscious.
 Also, begin on a positive note.
 Use phrases such as, “This may help…” or “Here’s an idea…” And never criticise an employee’s personality, limit your comment to specific actions you want the person to modify or improve.

 Try to give feedback as close to the observation or incident as possible so it’s fresh in everyone’s minds.
 The longer the time between the observation and when feedback is given will impact the quality and value of the feedback.

 Before you criticise, ask yourself, “What is the person doing?”
-Make sure your answer captures exact behaviour.
+Make sure your answer captures the exact behaviour.
 If you resort to words such as “slow”, “careless” or “unacceptable,” you’re not reporting actual events; instead, you’re judging and labelling their behaviour.

-This is extremely helpful when observing individuals with low morale or lacking in confidence – nine times out of then they will know exactly where they went wrong.
+This is extremely helpful when observing individuals with low morale or lacking in confidence – nine times out of ten they will know exactly where they went wrong.
 After you have finished observing, allow for a period of reflection to look back on the experience.

-By using reflective questions and facilitating an open discussion with them, they are less likely to get defensive or see feedback as a negative (because they came up with their own development points).
+By using reflective questions and facilitating an open discussion with them, they are less likely to get defensive or see feedback as negative (because they came up with their own development points).

 Here are a few example reflection questions:

 - Did the session go as planned?
 If not, why not?